NChandana12/VEGA-Aries-Workshop-Projects/README.md

 ## 🙌 Acknowledgements
 Big thanks to our amazing workshop instructors —
-**Dr. Vydeki D** & **Dr. Jagannath M** for guiding us through the world of VEGA processors and embedded systems.
+**Dr. Vydeki D** & **Dr. Jagannath M** for their incredible guidance, patience, and hands-on mentorship throughout the journey.
+Your support helped us bridge the gap between concepts and real-world embedded systems!

-Special thanks to VIT Chennai for conducting this workshop and helping us explore real-world embedded applications from scratch.
+Special thanks to VIT Chennai for organizing such an engaging and future-focused workshop, giving us the platform to explore the VEGA processor ecosystem from the ground up — code, debug, and build 🚀

-Shoutout to our peers too🚀💯
+Shoutout to all the participants and peers who made this experience even more collaborative, competitive, and fun!
+From burning LEDs to buzzing buzzers — we enjoyed every moment!💯

 ---